The Science Behind CBD

 It is the most abundant and widely studied NON-Psychoactive compound within the plant.

-All-though first discovered in 1964, medical studies have been prohibited due to legality surrounding research involving the Hemp plant.
-With recent changes in federal and state legislature, research into Hemp and its many individual compounds has already provided promising results.
+Although first discovered in 1964, medical studies have been prohibited due to legality surrounding research involving the hemp plant.
+With recent changes in federal and state legislature, research into hemp and its many individual compounds has already provided promising results.

 Photocannabinoids are naturally occurring cannabinoids, such as CBD, found in plants.

 Endocannabinoids are cannabinoids that are body produce on their own.

 The Endocannabinoid System, within the human body, is made up of two types of receptors, called CB1 and CB2, located throughout the body.
 The goal of the ECS is believed to be Homeostasis, or regulating internal conditions to stabilize and balance various biological processes.

 CBD and other cannabinoids affect our bodies by interacting with these receptors.